How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Common signs that point toward a bad ignition coil

-Here’s what I notice most often:
+Here’s what to notice most often:

 • Engine misfiring